ignigoliz/amanuensis/README.md

 - Lets you read individual **addresses** and whole **blocks** of memory.
 - Allows you to burn a `.bin` file onto the EEPROM and to write **individual** values to specific addresses.
-- Lets you erase the whole memory by **overwrtting** it with a certain value.
+- Lets you erase the whole memory by **overwrting** it with a certain value.

 <p align="center">
  <img src="./assets/nuensis_file.gif" alt="Uploading file to EEPROM" width=90%>